 This is a learning opportunity and can provide great insight into the beliefs and needs of coworkers.
 You can ask people to verbally talk about their list of values with another individual in a mutual sharing.

 Participants then work with a small group of people from across the organization to identify which of their personal values are the most important for creating the environment the group wants to “live in” at work.
 Participants in the small groups then prioritize these identified values into a list of five or six they most want to see expressed at work.

 When the small groups have completed their task, they share their prioritized lists with all session participants.
 Generally, some of the values appear on each small group list.

 In a larger organization, these prioritized lists are tallied across all sessions for frequency and meaning.
-In a small organization, in which everyone is participating simultaneously, prioritize and reach agreement on the most important values.
+In a small organization, in which everyone is participating simultaneously, prioritize and reach an agreement on the most important values.

 During this session, or in an additional session, participants discuss how and whether these values are currently operational in your workplace.

-People then define each value by describing what they will see in behaviors and actions when the value is truly incorporated into the organization belief system and culture.
+People then define each value by describing what they will see in behaviors and actions when the value is truly incorporated into the organization's belief system and culture.
 The more graphic you can make these statements, the better for producing shared meaning.
 Several examples of these value statements follow:

 Integrity: We maintain credibility by making certain our actions always match our words.

 Respect: We respect each patient's right to be involved, to the greatest extent possible or desired, in making informed decisions about their health and plan of care.

 Accountability: We accept personal responsibility to efficiently use organization resources, improve our systems, and help others improve their effectiveness.